May 25 is National Tap Dance Day! Watch as these two priest battle it out - tap versus Irish dance - at a fundraiser in Rome.

 Not all the reaction to the video was positive.
 One commenter said they should not have been dancing under a crucifix and a painting of Pope Francis I. They called their dancing “disrespectful.”

 In response to the comment, tap-dancing Rev Rider said, “We would just refer them to the Bible where the Lord tells us to live with joy."

 John Gibson was ordained a Catholic priest in May, in Milwaukee.
-He was a former dancer with Cashel Dennehy School of Irish Dance in Milwaukee, WI.
+He was a former dancer with Cashel Dennehy School of Irish Dance, also in Milwaukee.